 State spending on Nebraska's prisons has outpaced growth in other major state funding areas for decades.
 In fact, Nebraska's growth in prison spending is among the highest in the nation.
-Despite this ever-increasing budget, Nebraska’s prison system is among the most overcrowded in the nation.
-Some facilities are holding between 2-3x as many people as they were designed for.
+Despite this ever-increasing budget and decades of construction, our prison system is among the most overcrowded in the nation.
+Some facilities hold between 2-3x as many people as they were designed for.

-- The cause of this crisis is multifaceted.
-It includes things like the failed war on drugs, aggressive prosecutors, institutional racism, and a failure to prioritize community needs through addiction services, mental health support and community investment.
+How did we get here?
+Reasons include the failed war on drugs, aggressive prosecutors, institutional racism, growing sentences and a failure to prioritize community needs through addiction services, mental health support and community investment.